IBM System/360 Model 20

 The IBM System/360 Model 20 is the smallest member of the IBM System/360 family announced in November 1964.
-The Model 20 supports only a subset of the System/360 instruction set, with binary numbers limited to 16 bits and no floating point.
-In later years it would have been classified as a 16-bit minicomputer rather than a mainframe, but the term "minicomputer" was not current, and in any case IBM wanted to emphasize the compatibility of the Model 20 rather than its differences from the rest of the System/360 line.
-It does, however, have the full System/360 decimal instruction set, that allows for addition, subtraction, product, and dividend of up to 31 decimal digits.
+The Model 20 supports only a subset of the System/360 instruction set, with binary numbers limited to 16 bits and no floating point arithmetic.
+In later years it would have been classified as a 16-bit minicomputer, but the term "minicomputer" was not current, and in any case IBM wanted to emphasize the compatibility of the Model 20 rather than its differences from the rest of the System/360 line.
+It does, however, have the full System/360 decimal instruction set, which allows for addition, subtraction, product, and division of up to 31 decimal digits.

-Developed by IBM in Böblingen, Germany, the system was intended for data processing and as a replacement for tab equipment.
+Developed by IBM in Böblingen, Germany, the system was intended for data processing and as a replacement for tabulating equipment.
 An incompatible small computer, the IBM 1130 introduced the following year, was designed for scientific and engineering computing.